aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-docm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export XPS to DOCM" h2="Render XPS to DOCM within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XPS to DOCM?</h2>

+XPS (XML Paper Specification) is a document format developed by Microsoft which is used to store documents in a fixed layout.
+It is similar to PDF format but is not as widely used.
+DOCM is a Microsoft Word document format which is used to store documents with macros enabled.
+It is a more secure format than DOC and is used to store documents with macros.
+Therefore, it is necessary to convert XPS to DOCM in order to secure the documents with macros.

+<h2>How Aspose.Total Helps for XPS to DOCM Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert XPS to DOCM in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert XPS file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to DOCM.
+Aspose.Total for C++ is a suite of file format automation libraries which allows C++ developers to easily convert XPS to DOCM.
+It consists of two APIs, Aspose.PDF for C++ and Aspose.Words for C++.
+Aspose.PDF for C++ is a powerful PDF processing API which can be used to convert XPS to DOC.
+Aspose.Words for C++ is an advanced Word Document Processing API which can be used to export DOC to DOCM.

+The conversion process is quite simple and can be done in two steps.
+Firstly, the XPS file can be converted to DOC using Aspose.PDF for C++.
+Secondly, the DOC file can be exported to DOCM using Aspose.Words for C++.
+This process is quite efficient and can be done in a few lines of code.
+Moreover, Aspose.Total for C++ also provides a wide range of features which can be used to manipulate the documents in various ways.
+It also provides support for a wide range of file formats which makes it a great choice for file format automation.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}